Before you read further, let me say all the thoughts I expressed here are based on my beliefs as a bible student.

 I shall repeat a vital lesson one of my lecturers taught in class one day which helped me put the headship of a man in perspective.

 In this demonstration, which I believe he said he read somewhere, he asked that I kneel before him.
 In bending over to raise me up he had to bend over and as I rose I went higher than him before he straightened up.
-And he said, so it is that a woman who submits to her husband gets to rise above him because her husband will honour her.
+And he said so it is that a woman who submits to her husband gets to rise above him because her husband will honor her.

 There is this saying: two captains cannot sail a ship.
 What this simply means is that before a woman marries, she should be sure that she is picking a man who she can respect as the final authority in decision making.
 It is like getting into a car as a passenger, you have handed your life into the hand of the driver.
-Of course it would be great If you can drive too because if something goes wrong you should be able to take over.
+Of course, it would be great If you can drive too because if something goes wrong you should be able to take over.
 You can also offer helpful advice if there is something the driver seems to be getting wrong but you can imagine how the driver would react if you began to second guess all his decisions.

 (If you have ever taken a bus ride in Lagos, you’d see how drivers generally would do the opposite of whatever you insist they should and then they would taunt you with the fact that they are the ones behind the wheels)

 Within marriage, the man and the woman are partners.
 The woman complements the man.
 So I’m actually tempted to believe that it is the man who is incomplete.
-(Someday I shall pursue the theory that this is probably the reason why women in general can remain unmarried after they lose a spouse while men can’t seem to manage it)
+(Someday I shall pursue the theory that this is probably the reason why women, in general, can remain unmarried after they lose a spouse while men can’t seem to manage it)

 Now a lot of men have gone overboard to believe that submission equals slavery.
 So they treat women without respect and take away many of their rights including even their right to education.
 They equate submission to subservience, assuming a superiority that not even God accords them.
 Jesus the one whose example men are supposed to follow treated women with dignity and respect.
 He gave women rights.
 For example, Jewish men did not believe they could commit adultery against a woman but Jesus raised the status of women by telling the men they did not have the right to treat women as objects by divorcing them on every sort of ground.